FlavScents AInsights Entry: Dimethyl Sulfoxide (CAS: 67-68-5)

 - Molecular Weight: 78.13 g/mol

-- Functional Groups and Structure–Odor Relevance: Dimethyl sulfoxide is characterized by a sulfoxide functional group, which contributes to its polar nature and high solubility in both water and organic solvents.
-While DMSO itself is not typically used for its odor, it is known for its ability to enhance the penetration of other compounds, which can be relevant in fragrance formulations.
+- Functional Groups and Structure–Odor Relevance: Dimethyl sulfoxide is characterized by a sulfoxide functional group, which contributes to its high polarity and ability to dissolve both polar and nonpolar compounds.
+While DMSO itself is not typically used for its odor, it can influence the solubility and stability of other aromatic compounds in formulations.

 Citation hooks: FlavScents; PubChem; FEMA